Get Help Today(877) 648-4288

 Help is out there

 Mescaline abuse comes with serious risks.
-Although groups which use peyote as part of their religions are exempt, it is illegal to use, possess or manufacture Mescaline in the United States and Mexico.
+It is illegal to use, possess, or manufacture Mescaline in the United States and Mexico, although groups which use Peyote as part of their religions are exempt.
 In the United States, the penalties for possessing Mescaline include heavy fines and years in prison.
-In addition to being legally dangerous, Mescaline abuse also causes numerous physical and mental symptoms.
+In addition to being legally dangerous, using Mescaline also causes numerous physical and mental symptoms.
 These include nausea, chills, anxiety, and depression.
 In extreme cases, Mescaline abuse may result in seizures and psychosis.
 Furthermore, some people experience terrifying hallucinations during Mescaline “trips” which leave them traumatized.

 Take action & empower yourself